rukshar69/nextjs-gemini-chatbot/README.md

-# Codebender AI Chatbot Template
+# NextJS AI Chatbot to Generate Textual Adventure Game

-This project is a template code to create a simple AI chatbot.

-It's a chat interface that allows you to talk with the Last Codebender.

-This project is built using Nextjs.
-It utilizes the OpenAI GPT4 for chat completion.
+We use Google's Gemini API to generate text.
+NextJS app calls the API through a chat interface

+The system prompt instructs Gemini to act as an interactive adventure storyteller, generating  user-driven narratives with multiple possible paths and endings.
+It requires the AI to craft immersive scenes that unfold based on user choices.
+Each choice should lead to unique outcomes and include plot twists to keep the adventure engaging.

 <img src="app-screenshot.png" alt="app demo" width=600>